Olney: The time is right for dynasty-minded Astros to be all-in

 There is a right time and a wrong time for contenders to trade.
 The Braves, for example, are probably in the pennant chase a year before anybody expected, and while it makes sense for Atlanta to make some modest auditions, a blockbuster for someone like Manny Machado would be a very expensive luxury at a time when the Braves need to continue fostering their farm system.

 But for the Astros, the timing for doubling down and fixing problems could not be more perfect.
 They are right in the middle of their window to win, as they have a historically great rotation and a dangerous lineup.
-But they’ll have to run the AL gauntlet in the playoffs before they have a shot at back-to-back titles, and they’ll probably need a better bullpen to survive the Red Sox/Yankees/Indians steel-cage matches.
+But they’ll have to run the AL gantlet in the playoffs before they have a shot at back-to-back titles, and they’ll probably need a better bullpen to survive the Red Sox/Yankees/Indians steel-cage matches.
 Whether it’s Giles or somebody else, they could really use a lockdown closer.

 News from around the majors